 - Guide 1: How to Remove Cardinal RAT from Windows.

-- Guide 2: Get rid of Cardinal RAT from Mac OS X.
+- Guide 2: Get rid of Cardinal RAT on Mac OS X.

-- Guide 3: Remove Cardinal RAT from Google Chrome.
+- Guide 3: Remove Cardinal RAT in Google Chrome.

 - Guide 4: Erase Cardinal RAT from Mozilla Firefox.